telerik/fiddler-everywhere-docs/collaboration.md

     - The **Share** option from the context menu of the [**Live Traffic** list]({%slug web-sessions-list%}#live-traffic-list)&mdash;Click **Share** to prompt two consecutive windows for entering the information related to saving and sharing.
     - The **Share** button of the [**Sessions** list]({%slug saved-sessions-tab%})&mdash;The list contains your previously saved sessions or sessions that were shared with you.
 Click the **Share** button to prompt a window for entering the information related to sharing.
     - The [context menu]({%slug web-sessions-list%}#context-menu-options) allows you to export various formats such as `SAZ`, `HTTPArchive`, `WCAT`, `MeddlerScript`, `cURLScript`, and others.

+When the shared session is password-protected only users with the knowledge of the password will be able to open the password-protected session.

 ### Deleting Shared Sessions